Britain urges world's central banks to act

 Britain, the largest European economy outside the euro, has repeatedly blamed its own economic woes on the euro zone crisis.
 Some European leaders say such lecturing only makes matters worse.

-Cameron, attending the G20 summit with his finance minister George Osborne and a large business delegation, will put further pressure on Europe at the start of a summit that is likely to be dominated by the continent's banking and sovereign debt crisis.
+Cameron, attending the G20 summit with his Chancellor George Osborne and a large business delegation, will put further pressure on Europe at the start of a summit that is likely to be dominated by the continent's banking and sovereign debt crisis.

 "The alternatives to action that creates a more coherent euro zone are either a perpetual stagnation from a euro zone crisis that is never resolved - or a break up ... that would have financial consequences that would badly damage the world economy," he will say.